Arppittjaiin/YAHOO-STOCKS-SECTOR-BUILDER/README.md

 This project is open source and available for any use(MIT License).

 Disclaimer

 This tool is for educational and research purposes.
-Always verify data accuracy before using it for trading decisions.
+Always verify the accuracy of data before using it for trading decisions.
 The authors are not responsible for any financial losses.

 Contributing

 Contributions are welcome!
 Feel free to:

 Report bugs

 Suggest features

 Submit pull requests

 Improve documentation

 Support

 For issues or questions:

 Check errors.log for detailed error messages

 Review this README's troubleshooting section

 Open an issue on the repository